philipperemy/instant-music-playlist-downloader/README.md

 ## Download a playlist

-A playlist is a TXT file named `music.txt` at the root of the project.
+A playlist is a TXT file containing one song (artist and name) per line.
 For example, this is a playlist:

 ```
 instant-music-playlist-downloader % head music.txt